mark-rolich/MemoryGame.js/README.md

 Copyright and License
 ---------------------

-Copyright 2012 Mark Rolich & Frank Schmidt
+Copyright 2019 Mark Rolich & Frank Schmidt & Agnes Köhler

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by